RyanWork/SpecimenFactoryDemo/README.md

   }
 }
 ```
 If `Baz` is the system under test, both `AutoMoqCustomization` and `AutoMockSpecimenFactory` will throw when attempting to instantiate these sets of objects through AutoFixture.
-This is because AutoFixture will not know how to generate a `Mock<Bar>` object to use when creating the dependency graph.
+This is because AutoFixture will not know how to generate a `Mock<Bar>` object to use when creating the dependency graph because we are trying to mock a concrete type.

 `AutoMockSpecimenFactory` attempts to solve this issue.
 All that is required is that `Foo` contains a parameterless constructor and `AutoMockSpecimenFactory` will effectively "Freeze" a Mock instance without throwing.
 Adding a parameterless constructor does not fix this issue in an `AutoMoqCustomization` test context.

+This would allow for the use of `Fixture.Create` on an object that contains concrete dependencies and also exclude manually creating these dependencies to potentially `new()` a system under test manually.